stephen-mw/webby_docker/README.md

 ## Docker containers for eth0.me and ping.heystephenwood.com
 These are the configuration files used to run both of these websites.

 Everything is run inside a docker container.
-An haproxy container load balances the sites so I can do hitless deployments.
+Once a container has been tested, it's simply uploaded to Elastic Beanstalk for a quick and easy deployment.

 ## eth0.me
 I run eth0.me for a very simple purpose: make it as easy as possible to find the public ip of host.
 All this website does is return the requestor's IP + a newline.